How do you bake a cake in Revenue Assurance

 If the weighing scales in your kitchen were only accurate to +/- 1KG, then they would serve no purpose when trying to bake a cake.
 Similarly, how can a regulatory requirement stipulating a CDR accuracy of +/- 1 second be satisfied by using a tool that is less accurate than the regulation?
 Logically then, to prove that the requirement has been passed, the tool must have a degree of accuracy greater than the requirement.

-A metering error will lead to a rating error on usage based tariffs, to ignore that will impact revenue margins.
+A metering error will lead to a rating error on usage based tariffs.